Chengli888/Parking-charge-system/README.md

 # Parking-charge-system:
+This application is patent own by Li Cheng, and protect by Central government of china， if you want to use it please tell me.

 •	Implemented login, register  function(use j2EE technology to get relative information in cloud server  to verify user login information